Storage Subsystem Analysis

 • Paged out - This shows the amount of storage that is paged out, which means the data had to be written out to disk.
 Look for large fluctuations in these numbers.

 • VirtDisk - This is storage resident in virtual disk address spaces.
 Look for spikes.
 This means that swap is being used more.
 (This is only a problem if storage constrained) If this number goes up, maybe the workload is growing and a server needs to be reconfigured or a workload is out of control.
-It is advantagous to get a baseline for the usual amount of VirtDisk usage, then set an alert if the number jumps significantly.
+It is advantageous to get a baseline for the usual amount of VirtDisk usage, then set an alert if the number jumps significantly.

 • Locked MegaBytes - This shows locked storage in MB both above and below 2GB.
 If the combined number is over 4000, there are too many pages locked.
 Use reserved pages instead.